The Effect of Financial Resources on Fertility: Evidence from Administrative Data on Lottery Winners: The Effect of Cash Windfalls on Fertility

+Additionally, we implement a robustness check, incorporating individual fixed effects to account for any unobserved, time-invariant disparities between individuals that may influence fertility decisions, such as the preference to have children and the ability to get pregnant.
+The resulting estimation (0.045), found in Column (7) of Table \ref{tab.robust}, aligns closely with our primary findings.

+In the main specification, we define the winning year as the year of the first lottery win, thus allowing individuals to win multiple times.
+Since subsequent lottery wins could also influence fertility, we check the robustness of only including individuals who won the lottery once during the sample period.
+Column (8) of Table \ref{tab.robust} reports estimates using the restricted sample of single-time winners.
+The estimate is 0.050, which is close to our main result.

-Our data consist of six cohorts with different treatment timings, namely, treated households winning big lottery prizes in a given year during 2007 to 2012.
+Our data consists of six cohorts with different treatment timings, namely, treated individuals winning lottery prizes in a given year from 2007 to 2012.
 Several recent studies \citep{de2020two,callaway2021difference,goodman2021difference,baker2022much,sun2021estimating} suggest that if treatment effects are heterogeneous across treated cohorts, conventional DID estimates could be biased.
-To examine this issue, we adopt the interaction weighted (IW) estimator proposed by \citet{sun2021estimating}.
-Specifically, we compare each treatment cohort separately with the comparison group and then estimate the treatment effect with the weights constructed by the sample share of each cohort.
-Column (8) of Table \ref{robust} reports the estimated coefficient of $Lottery \times \mathbf{I}[t=6]$ based on the IW estimator.
-The estimate is 0.067, which is very close to our main result.

-In our main estimation, we include the average household member age as the covariate.
-However, female age is more likely to be the key factor determining fertility behavior, so in this robustness check, we control for the age of female household members instead.
-As indicated in Column (9) of Table \ref{robust}, the estimate (0.068) does not deviate from our main results.
-Overall, the evidence in this section shows that our main estimate is robust across different sample selection criteria and empirical specifications.
+To address this concern, we individually estimate the lottery effect for each cohort and then average these estimates.
+In particular, we compare winners who secured the lottery prize in 2007 with the corresponding future winner cohort (those who won the lottery prize in 2014, with the placebo winning year set at 2007).
+We carry out a similar estimation separately for each cohort, and subsequently, we calculate the average estimate, weighted by the sample size of each cohort.
+We estimate the standard error through 1,000 times bootstrapping (re-sampling with a replacement within lottery cohorts).
+This approach ensures that we avoid comparing observations from different treatment timings and mitigates the bias that could arise from a staggered DID design.
+Column (9) of Table 3 presents the estimated effect as 0.046, which closely aligns with our main result.
+Overall, the evidence in this section demonstrates that our primary estimate remains robust across various sample selection criteria and empirical specifications.